david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/8_content_event_loop.rst

-By the other hands David Beazley curio library use as event loop an Object he called the Kernel.
+David Beazley curio library uses  as event loop an Object he called the Kernel.
-We ask the Kernel to run and pass as a parameter to it  a coroutine.
+We ask the Kernel to run and pass as a parameter to it,   a coroutine.
 One more time the Kernel ( Event Loop) has only limited coordination and functionality and is build on top of simple data structures, threads.Event object (real threads) etc